ARI SHAPIRO, Host:

 Our own Renee Montagne is in London, at this conference.
 Hi, Renee.

-Secretary HILLARY CLINTON (Department of State): Military action is not enough alone.
+HILLARY CLINTON: Military action is not enough alone.
 It has to be mixed with political and development work.
 And I think everyone has realized, as we did in Iraq, that you have to begin to go right at the insurgents and peel those off who are willing to renounce violence, renounce al-Qaida, agree to live by the laws and constitution of Afghanistan and reenter society.

-Sec.
 CLINTON: Well, there are two interconnected approaches.
-The story youre describing was a story of our American military making this decision, similarly to what they had done in Iraq, where individuals were given incentives to leave the battlefield.
-The second aspect of this is whats called the reintegration fund, set up and funded by international donors.
+The story you're describing was a story of our American military making this decision, similarly to what they had done in Iraq, where individuals were given incentives to leave the battlefield.
+The second aspect of this is what's called the reintegration fund, set up and funded by international donors.

-Sec.
-CLINTON: I am concerned, and Ive spoken about it with a number of Afghan women and advocates for Afghan women, if the
+CLINTON: I am concerned, and I've spoken about it with a number of Afghan women and advocates for Afghan women, if the ...

 MONTAGNE: And are they worried about it?